Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 Miradouro São Pedro de Alcântara

-The Miradouro São Pedro de Alcântara is one of the most popular viewpoints in Lisbon
+Miradouro São Pedro de Alcântara is one of Lisbon’s most popular viewpoints

 How to get to Miradouro São Pedro de Alcântara

-If you take the metro, you have to get off at the Restauradores station.
-It’s a steep climb from there.
-It’s easier and nicer to get to the top with the old funicular Elevador da Gloria.
+If you take the metro, get off at Restauradores station – it’s a steep walk from there.
+A more scenic and easy option is to take the historic funicular, Elevador da Gloria.

 Directions